pachadotdev/analogsea/cran-comments.md

 ## Reverse dependencies

-There are no reverse dependencies.
+* I have run R CMD check on the 2 reverse dependencies.
+Reverse dependency checks at <https://github.com/sckott/analogsea/tree/master/revdep>.
+No problems were found related to this package.

 ---

-This version makes changes for a suite of functions to better handle ssh usage.
+This version makes a number of minor improvements.

 Thanks!
 Scott Chamberlain